quelopes/HNSCC-network/README.md

     RETURN DISTINCT g, m, h, mo

 ### Contact
-If you have any consideration for this work which can improve the quality, please let us know!
+If you have any comment or question about this work which can improve its quality, please let us know!
 Thanks ;-)

 **e-mail**: quelopes@gmail.com.
 <!-- Ask questions and please report any bug you find. -->